Former U.S. Attorney General (DOJ)Resigned: 11-07-2018

 Under Jeff Sessions’ leadership, the Department of Justice worked to eliminate the Deferred Action for Childhood Arrivals (DACA) program, which would take away the rights and dignity of 800,000 immigrant youth.Pew Research Center

 Jeff Sessions resigned in November 2018 under pressure from President Trump after refusing to recuse himself from overseeing the federal investigation into the 2016 election.
-But Jeff Sessions’ policy lives on.
+But Jeff Sessions’ policy lived on.
 Experts say Sessions’ most enduring legacy will be how he reshaped immigration courts to increase immigrants’ likelihood of losing their cases and getting deported.Vox